teepeegold02/Threat-Hunting-and-Intelligence-Project/README.md

 # Threat-Hunting-and-Intelligence-Project
-Sector-Specific Threat Intelligence and Hunting Using MITRE ATT&amp;CK and SOC Radar This project applies threat hunting and intelligence to the Information Services sector, aligning findings with MITRE ATT&CK, NIST CSF (Detect & Respond), and ISO/IEC 27001 controls.
+Sector-Specific Threat Intelligence and Hunting Using MITRE ATT&amp;CK and SOC Radar.

+This project applies threat hunting and intelligence to the Information Services sector, aligning findings with MITRE ATT&CK, NIST CSF (Detect & Respond), and ISO/IEC 27001 controls.
 It focuses on two APT groups — InvisiMole (UAC-0035) and Volatile Cedar (Lebanese Cedar) — to identify common adversary behaviors, build detection logic, and strengthen incident response.